klichweronika/dog-api/README.md

 # Dog App

-This is Dog App project, which I used to learn more about TypeScript and SCSS.
+This is Dog App project, which I used to learn more about TypeScript, React and SCSS.
 You can write on input a breed of dog or choose from the list, then you will see a photo of cute dog.
 By clicking the button above the picture you can see the next photo of selected breed.
 Works on mobile.

 ## Available Scripts